ria-ahyoung/medium-trends-daily/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-You’re Using Context Providers the Wrong Way!
-Here’s How to Fix It - <a href="https://medium.com/@landonwjohnson/youre-using-context-providers-the-wrong-way-here-s-how-to-fix-it-c91247b6e828" target="_blank" rel="noopener noreferrer">link</a></h3>
+ReactJS and Higher-Order Functions: A Beginner’s Guide with Easy Analogies. - <a href="https://medium.com/@skylar_lorena/reactjs-and-higher-order-functions-a-beginners-guide-with-easy-analogies-08e0a4e1b35b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Landon Johnson`**
+✍️ **posted by `Skylar Lorena`**

-<blockquote>If you’re cramming both state and logic into your Context Providers, you’re setting yourself up for trouble.
-It may seem like a convenient…</blockquote>
+<blockquote>If you’re stepping into ReactJS, you’ve likely heard the term higher-order functions (HOFs).
+It might sound complicated, but here’s the…</blockquote>

 <h3>2.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>